Skip to main content

 In accordance with the Act on Statutory Auditors, Audit Firms and Public Oversight of 2017 as amended, the Polish Chamber of Statutory Auditors (PIBR) has responsibility for adopting ethical requirements for auditors subject to approval of the Polish Audit Oversight Agency (PANA).

-The 2022 International Code of Ethics issued by the IESBA, excluding the Revisions to the Definitions of Listed Entity and Public Interest Entity, has been translated into Polish and adopted by the PIBR with an effective date of September 1, 2023.
-The resolution awaits final approval by the PANA.
+The 2022 Handbook of The International Code Of Ethics For Professional Accountants issued by the IESBA has been translated into Polish and adopted by the PIBR in December 2023 with an effective date of July 1, 2024.
+The resolution was approved by the PANA in December 2023.

-Meanwhile, the Revisions to the Definitions of Listed Entity and Public Interest Entity—which have an effective date of December 15, 2024 in the Handbook— have been translated and the Polish language version will be published on the PIBR website as a separate document.
-The process of adoption into Polish law will take place at a later stage.
-Additionally, Revisions to the Code Relating to the Definition of Engagement Team and Group Audits and Technology-related Revisions to the Code are in the process of being translated into Polish.
+Meanwhile, the Revisions to the Definitions of Listed Entity and Public Interest Entity—which have an effective date of December 15, 2024, in the 2022 and 2023 Handbooks— have been translated and the Polish language version was published on the PIBR website as a separate document.
+Additionally, the Revisions to the Code Relating to the Definition of Engagement Team and Group Audits have been translated and the Polish language version was published on the PIBR website as a separate document.
+Finally, the Technology-related Revisions to the Code—which have an effective date of December 15, 2024, in the 2023 Handbook— and Revisions to the Code Addressing Tax Planning and Related Services—which have an effective date of June 30, 2025—are in the process of being translated into Polish and subsequently adopted into Polish law.

 Other than auditors, professional accountants are not legally mandated to abide by ethical requirements.
 They may, however, choose to become a member of a PAO and be subject to its regulation.